Energy

 • solid wall insulation (both external and internal)

-Applications for the ECO + scheme have yet to open but will be available through your energy supplier.
+Applications for the scheme have yet to open, but will be available through your energy supplier.

-ECO Flex, sometimes known as Local Authority or LA Flex, was designed to assist those households who are on a low income but do not claim a qualifying benefit.
+ECO4 Flex, sometimes also known as Local Authority or LA Flex, was designed to assist those households who are on a low income but do not claim a qualifying benefit.

 Households with poor EPC ratings, who are in fuel poverty or those who are vulnerable to the effects of living in a cold home may be eligible.
 The scheme can help towards the cost of storage heaters, insulation, and boiler replacement.

-In the ECO flex scheme, local authorities are able to identify households for support, in addition your energy supplier could submit to your local authority on your behalf for support.
+Under the ECO4 Flex scheme, local authorities and devolved administrations are able to identify and refer households for support.
+In addition, your energy supplier could submit to your local authority on your behalf for support.

 Your GP could also refer you to the council for support if they have concerns about health conditions caused by or worsened by living in a cold home.